President Donald J. Trump International Airport: History

+Early history, 1936–1959

+Original construction and World War II

-Palm Beach International Airport began operations in 1936 as Morrison Field.
+The airport began operations in 1936 as Morrison Field.
 It was named in honor of Grace Morrison, a key participant in the planning and organization of the airfield.
 The first flight departing the field was a New York-bound DC-2 operated by Eastern Air Lines in 1936.
 The airport was officially dedicated on December 19, 1936.

 In 1937, the airport expanded beyond an airstrip and an administration building when the Palm Beach Aero Corporation obtained a lease, built hangars and the first terminal on the south side of the airport.
 The new terminal was known as the Eastern Air Lines Terminal.

 The field was used by the U.S. Army Air Forces during World War II.
 Following the attack on Pearl Harbor, Morrison Field was used for training and later as a staging base for the Allied invasion of France, with numerous aircraft departing Morrison en route to the United Kingdom to take part in the D-Day invasion of Normandy.
 Morrison Field was a stopover for flights to and from India, via Brazil and West Africa.